Why Are Sleeping Positions Important for Scoliosis?

 Everyone has their own preferences when it comes to what sleeping position feels best for them.
 But, for those with problems like scoliosis, it’s more than what you like – it’s what position feels most comfortable and less straining on your spine.

-If you have scoliosis, there’s a specific way you should be sleeping to ensure you don’t wake up with aches and pains.
+If you have scoliosis, there are certain sleeping positions you can try to help prevent pain.
 We cover that and much more in this article so you start waking up (hopefully) feeling refreshed and rejuvenated.

 What Is Scoliosis?

 Scoliosis is a spinal condition where the normal shape of the spine curves at the top of the shoulder and at the lower back in a C or an S shape.
-According to Healthline, only 20% of scoliosis cases have a determinable cause, which is commonly a birth defect, neurological abnormality, or genetic.
+According to The American Association of Neurological Surgeons, only 20% of scoliosis cases have a determinable cause, which is commonly a birth defect, neurological abnormality, or genetic.

 Scoliosis usually happens during growth spurts while in puberty.
 It usually is not painful during childhood years, but if left untreated, it can become debilitating.
 Cases range from mild, to severe enough to need braces or surgery.